Hi there. Happy Wednesday! Hope you are having a wonderful week.

 These gorgeous flowers gave me an idea… Why not do a framed floral gallery wall!

 First for a little background: A few years back, I did a gallery wall in our guest room.
 My husband made this beautiful extra-large frame for me.
 60″wide by 42″tall.
 It turned out wonderful.
 For the gallery backdrop I painted a suede technique.
-(Did I mention I do not like to paint, unless it is a spray can or a super tiny project)

 The framed art is by “Jamali” Fine Art; Mystical Expressionism.
 I love his creative mind.
 Click here to see his Amazing Art.